-Dick Van Dyke Reveals He Had To Pay Walt Disney For Role in ‘Mary Poppins’
+Dick Van Dyke Reveals He Had To Pay Walt Disney For Role In ‘Mary Poppins’

 You can see Dick Van Dyke as banker Mr. Dawes in the original Mary Poppins below.

-Mary Poppins Returns: Behind the Magic will air on Thursday, Nov.
-22 8 p.m. on ABC.
+Mary Poppins Returns: Behind the Magic will air on Thursday, November 22, at 8 p.m.
+ET on ABC.